microsoft/coe-starter-kit/coe-cli/docs/alm/branching-and-merging.md

 ## Branching and Merging

-Understanding of [Branching and Merging](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops), [Pull Request](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops#review-and-merge-code-with-pull-requests) and [Build Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?view=azure-devops) are important concepts that are combined together with fusion development teams of Advanced Makers, Professional Developers and Operations teams will need to understand.
-The ALM Accelerator for Advanced Makers (AA4AM) builds on these concepts to allow Power Platform solutions to be managed.
+Understanding of [Branching and Merging](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops), [Pull Request](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops#review-and-merge-code-with-pull-requests) and [Build Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?view=azure-devops) are important concepts that are combined together with fusion development teams of Makers, Professional Developers and Operations teams will need to understand.
+The ALM Accelerator  builds on these concepts to allow Power Platform solutions to be managed.

 ### Example